🥾 How to Avoid Blisters, Fatigue & Gear Failures on the Trail

 🎒 Gear Failures: Catch Issues Before the Trail Does

-Ever have a hip strap snap mid-hike?
-I did.
-It was on a 3-day loop in the Western Ghats, and I had to jerry-rig it with a carabiner and paracord.
+I once had a hip strap snap mid-hike on a 3-day loop in the Western Ghats.
+I patched it with a carabiner and paracord, but it was a reminder that “fine last time” isn’t a gear check.

 🔧 What to Double-Check:

-🛠️ Quick Fix Kit: Mine includes duct tape, Tenacious Tape, a needle and thread, and a few zip ties.
-Doesn't weigh much, but it can save the day.
+🛠️ Quick Fix Kit: Mine is simple—duct tape, Tenacious Tape, a needle and thread, plus a few zip ties.
+Tiny weight, huge payoff.

 🔗 My Go-To Fix Tool